xLAva/JediOutcastLinux/README.txt

 I only had time to test the first two levels, but everything looks fine.

-Development

-I used Code:Blocks as starting point for this port.
-The whole compile process is based on it, but I think it should be pretty easy to add Makefiles or other compiling structures.
-The source code is compiled with GCC.

-My development system: Ubuntu 12.10 64bit
-- I'm using a 64bit system, but this port is still a 32 bit program!

 Binary

 If you just want to play the game without compiling anything, the binary files are located here: "jedioutcast/code/Release/".